Data Warehouse

 Invoice Total Amount

-When we model the above following Dimensional Modeling standards, we get following distinct Dimensions:
+above following Dimensional Modeling standards, we get following distinct Dimensions:

-Time Dimension - representing the Invoice Date
+representing the Invoice Date

 Customer Dimension - representing Customer ID